envision-projects/envision-projects.github.io/content/embedded/test.md

 ---
 ## A Few Details

 T﻿he CurtainMote uses a WiFi web server that connects to your home WiFi.
+The curtain-pulling mechanism uses an invisible fishing line that runs along the length of the curtain rod.